📌 An opinionated recap of the most interesting news in crypto

 Economist JP Konig tries to steel-man Vijay Boyapati's theory, which you should remember from a post featured on TE, "The Bullish Case for Bitcoin".

-"Whereas Vijay thinks bitcoin has yet to go mainstream, I think that bitcoin went mainstream a long time ago, probably by late 2013."
+You could sum up JP's post with the following quotes: "Whereas Vijay thinks bitcoin has yet to go mainstream, I think that bitcoin went mainstream a long time ago, probably by late 2013."
+"Bitcoin is a successful decentralized gambling machine, an incredibly fun censorship-resistant Keynesian beauty contest."

 It's an interesting read, and we are biased of course, but every time someone tries to rationally argue all the reasons why Bitcoin is worthless and is just a bubble whose real value is 0, we just get a grin on our face.
+This might not be the most scientific and dialectic of approaches, but the gut feeling of witnessing the future of money has never faded for a single second since discovering this in 2010.

 💥Newsy stuff